google/webpackager/docs/update_cache_api.md

 ## Signature format
 The signed message should be the request path exactly as sent to webpkgcache.com, e.g.
-<code>`/doc/-/s/signed-exchange-testing.dev/sxgs/valid.html`</code>, followed by a newline, followed by
+<code>`/doc/-/s/signed-exchange-testing.dev/sxgs/valid.html`</code>, followed by a space (ASCII 0x20), followed by the value of the timestamp parameter.
+The signature should be base64-encoded using the
-the value of the timestamp parameter.
-The signature should be base64-encoded using the [URL-safe without base64 padding](https://datatracker.ietf.org/doc/html/rfc4648#section-5) variant.
+[URL-safe without base64 padding](https://datatracker.ietf.org/doc/html/rfc4648#section-5) variant.

 # Output / Errors